Strategy Templates for Almost-Sure and Positive Winning of Stochastic Parity Games towards Permissive and Resilient Control: Introduction

 \subsection{Related Works}

-Conventional algorithms for solving games traditionally focus on finding a single winning strategy for each player without explicitly considering the strategy's \textit{permissiveness}.
-However, permissive controllers are crucial for practical applications.
-The concept of permissiveness in control theory, particularly in supervisory control, was formally introduced in 1987 by Ramadge and Wonham in their influential work~\cite{ramadge1987supervisory}, and is often referred to as the classical notion of permissiveness.
-In their work, a controller is considered more permissive (or less restrictive) than the other if it allows all behaviors permitted by the latter without disabling any additional system behaviors.
-This notion of permissiveness offers flexibility by allowing the system to adapt its behavior if additional constraints are needed or operational conditions change unpredictably during runtime.
+Traditional game-solving algorithms typically aim to identify a single winning strategy for each player, without explicitly accounting for the strategy's \emph{permissiveness}.
+However, permissive controllers play a vital role in real-world applications.
+The concept of permissiveness in control theory, particularly in supervisory control, was formally introduced by Ramadge and Wonham in 1987~\cite{ramadge1987supervisory} and is often regarded as the classical definition of permissiveness.
+According to their work, a controller is considered more permissive (or less restrictive) than the other if it allows all behaviors permitted by the latter without disabling any additional system behaviors.
+This notion enhances system flexibility, enabling system adaptation to additional constraints and unpredictable operational condition changes during runtime.

-Consequently, the classical notion of permissiveness has inspired the development of several related concepts of permissive controllers, e.g., penalizing the controller based on the disable costs of each control action~\cite{sengupta1998optimal, lv2024optimal}, and maximally permissive controllers that are limited by the number of allowable losing loops for the controller player~\cite{pruekprasert2015quantitative}.
-Moreover, the concept of permissiveness is fundamental in resilient control and is crucial for addressing the uncertainties encountered in applications across various domains, including flexible manufacturing systems~\cite{chen2011design, rezig2019plc}, warehouse automation~\cite{tatsumoto2018application}, and resilient control against potential attacks in CPS~\cite{ma2022resilient}.
+The classical notion of permissiveness has inspired the development of various related concepts in permissive control.
+For instance, some approaches penalize the controller based on the disable costs associated with each control action~\cite{sengupta1998optimal,DBLP:journals/automatica/LvXJLY24}, while some others focus on maximally permissive controllers constrained by the number of allowable losing loops for the controller player~\cite{DBLP:journals/tac/PruekprasertUK16}.
+Additionally, permissiveness plays a fundamental role in resilient control and helps addressing uncertainties in a wide range of applications.
+These include flexible manufacturing systems~\cite{DBLP:journals/automatica/ChenL11,DBLP:journals/ijaac/RezigGAR19}, warehouse automation~\cite{tatsumoto2018application}, and resilient control against potential attacks in CPS~\cite{DBLP:journals/csysl/MaC22}.